-The purpose of this program is to enhance the well-being of us, as physicians and as human beings.
+The purpose of this program is to enhance the well-being of physicians/students as human beings.
 The Society has established free support and confidential counseling in a private setting.
-The increasing stresses of medical practice has made this program an essential addition to our physician support services.
+The increasing stresses of medical practice has made this program an essential addition to our support services.

-A myriad of pressures difficult to resolve alone can end up making doctors feel demoralized and emotionally exhausted.
+A myriad of pressures difficult to resolve alone can end up making doctors/students feel demoralized and emotionally exhausted.
 Through the PCMS Healing the Healer foundation, a professional counselor can help them cope and tap back into their natural resilience.
 We understand that sometimes unintended consequences arise when seeking help.

-The foundation offers this solution as completely private, does not involve any employer or employer program, has no paper trail back to the physician, and is completely self-referred.
-The foundation will pay for up to 6 visits for a member physician.
+The foundation offers this solution as completely private, does not involve any employer or employer program, has no paper trail back to the physician/student, and is completely self-referred.
+The foundation will pay for up to 6 hours of sessions for a member physician.
 This differs from other organizations that act on complaints from patients or colleagues, and deal primarily with substance abuse.

 This service requires funding to operate.
-Since we developed the program to assist physicians in the community, our hope is that our colleagues will help by providing financial support.
+Since we developed the program to assist physicians/students in the community, our hope is that fellow doctors/students will help by providing financial support.

 Your contribution to this 501(c)(3) charitable foundation, PCMS Healing the Healer Foundation, is tax-deductible as allowed by law.
-We believe that there is a deeper, longer lasting benefit in knowing that you have invested in the health of your colleagues, and thereby their patients.
+We believe that there is a deeper, longer lasting benefit in knowing that you have invested in the health of your colleagues, and thereby their current and future patients.